-The following example illustrates the projected dollar amount of total cumulative expenses that you would pay on a \$1,000 hypothetical investment in common shares, assuming (1) a 4.50% sales load (underwriting discounts and commissions) and offering expenses totaling 0.20%, (2) total net annual expenses of 7.90% of net assets attributable to common shares as set forth in the table above (other than Incentive Fees based on income and capital gains), and (3) a 5% annual return:
+The following example illustrates the projected dollar amount of total cumulative expenses that you would pay on a \$1,000 hypothetical investment in common shares, assuming (1) a 4.50% sales load (underwriting discounts and commissions) and offering expenses totaling 0.20%, (2) total net annual expenses of 7.35% of net assets attributable to common shares as set forth in the table above (other than Incentive Fees based on income and capital gains), and (3) a 5% annual return:

-1 Year 3 Years 5 Years 10 Years

-Total Expenses Incurred (gross of Incentive

-Fee) \$ 121 \$ 263 \$ 397 \$ 699

-Total Expenses Incurred (net of Incentive

-Fee) \$ 129 \$ 284 \$ 428 \$ 743
+1 Year 3 Years 5 Years 10 Years Total Expenses Incurred \$ 116 \$ 250 \$ 377 \$ 670 Total Expenses Incurred \$ 124 \$ 271 \$ 409 \$ 717

-^{} Assumes that we will not realize any capital gains net of all realized capital losses and unrealized capital depreciation (and therefore no Incentive fee on capital gains is applied).
+Assumes that we will not realize any capital gains computed net of all realized capital losses and unrealized capital depreciation.

 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
 There is no incentive compensation either on income or on capital gains under our investment management agreement assuming a 5% annual return and therefore it is not included in the example.
-If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive compensation of a material amount, our dividends to our common stockholders and our expenses would likely be higher.
+If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive compensation of a material amount, our distributions to our common stockholders and our expenses would likely be higher.
 In addition, the example assumes reinvestment of all dividends and distributions at net asset value.